RanaMkk/minimo/README.md

 ## Future Implementations

-In the future, we plan to implement:
+**In the future, we plan to implement:**

-1. **User Authentication and Authorization:** Users can register, log in, and manage their profiles.
-Authentication ensures secure access to the API.

-## To-Do Soon

-We have plans to add the following features soon:

-1. User authentication and authorization
+1. User authentication and authorization.
-2. Project comments
+2. Project comments.
-3. Project attachments
+3. Project attachments.
-4. User interface
+4. User interface improvements.

 Feel free to contribute and stay tuned for more updates!